mohdkhazaei/Comp1004/README.md

 The project is ready to run out of the box, with all necessary configurations, including API keys and Firebase CDN integrations, directly included within the project files.

 1. **Clone the Repository**: Clone this repository to your local machine to get started.
-2. **Open the Project**: Launch `index.html` in your preferred web browser to start exploring the functionalities of the Image Enhancement Tool.
+2. **Open the Project**: Load the files in your preferred code editor and run to start exploring the functionalities of the Image Enhancement Tool.
 3. **alternativly**: use this link to access the SPA directly via Vercel where its hosted " https://comp1004-oziaqshk0-mohdkhazaeis-projects.vercel.app/ ".

 ## Project Structure